 Seminole County will continue to address the priorities identified in the Community Services Strategic Plan which is consistent and congruent with the HUD 5-Year Consolidated Plan.
-While the intent of the acquisition, rehabilitation resale project was to increase the availability of affordable housing, a greater need to provide housing repairs for low/mod households emerged requiring the reallocation of funds in substantial amendment #1.
+While the intent of the acquisition, rehabilitation resale project was to increase the availability of affordable housing, a greater need to provide housing repairs for low/mod households emerged requring the reallocation of funds in substantial amendment #1.
 The COVID-19 health crisis emerged during the FY 2019/2020 program year, resulting in the need to cancel the acquisition, rehabilitation resale project and reallocate \$224,743 for public services in response to COVID-19.
 The CARES Act lifted the 15% cap on public services to help address COVID-19 needs.
-Seminole County received supplemental allocations of CDBG and ESG funds to prepare for, respond to and prevent the spread of COVID-19.
-Additional substantial amendments were necessary to program the additional funds.
+Seminole County received CDBG-CV funds and intially proposed to use the funds to provide assistance to small businesses.
+Seminole County ultimately recieved US Treasury funding for the same purpose.
+Amendment 4 to the FY 2019-2020 Action Plan reallocates the CDBG-CV funds for use in recovering eligible county expenses for covid preparation and response, along with public services, and an assistance program for homeowners or renters and program administration.
 AP-38 Project Summary